YOU ARE EXPLORING

 Post-doctoral MD or PhD trainees may choose to enter training in one of three tracts: Basic Science; Behavioral and Clinical Science; and the Global Health, Epidemiology and Implementation Science Track.

-Postdoctoral training in Sexually Transmitted Infections (STIs) and other infections of Global Health Significance is led by Dr. Kara Wools-Kaloustian, director of the Division of Infectious Diseases at IU School of Medicine.
+Postdoctoral training in Sexually Transmitted Infections (STIs) and other infections of Global Health Significance is led by Kara Wools-Kaloustian, MD, director of the Division of Infectious Diseases at IU School of Medicine.
 The training program is a collaborative effort between the Division of Infectious Diseases, Department of Medicine; Division of Adolescent Medicine and Infectious Disease and Global Health, Department of Pediatrics; Department of Dermatology; and Department of Microbiology and Immunology.

 Application Process for T32 Grant